-Utica College operates four campus locations: the campus in Utica, NY (including Burrstone Road and Clark City Center) as well as sites in Syracuse, NY; Miramar, FL; and St. Petersburg/Tampa, FL.
+Utica University operates four campus locations: the campus in Utica, NY (including Burrstone Road and Clark City Center) as well as sites in Syracuse, NY; Miramar, FL; and St. Petersburg/Tampa, FL.
 Upstate New York and Florida are regions that experience severe weather events, including winter storms and tropical storms/hurricanes.

 Primary considerations include the timing, severity, intensity, and expected duration of the weather event; the anticipated road conditions; and, above all else, the safety of students, faculty, staff, and visitors.

 If classes and/or activities are canceled at the main campus in Utica, NY due to weather conditions, the following campus services will remain in operation.